 In a world where information is readily available and easily accessible, knowledge itself might just be the problem.

 Patrick Lencioni, one of my favorite authors, speakers and thought leaders, preaches the importance being a “healthy” organization.
-In doing so, he explains that organizations, by default, tend focus on being “smart”.
+In doing so, he explains that organizations, by default, tend to focus on being “smart.”

 While I couldn’t agree more that organizational health is a significant competitive advantage, Lencioni seems to unintentionally overlook the reality of what’s truly required to be a “smart” organization.

 The reality is that knowledge itself does nothing more than provide a baseline of information for prudent decision-making.

 In a world of ubiquitous information, knowledge has truly been commoditized.
 But, because facts and ideas are so readily available, we often fail to wrestle with them, digest them fully and figure out how to apply them well.

 In other words, we might have knowledge, but we lack understanding and wisdom.